Esri/arcgis-maps-sdk-toolkit-qt/uitools/toolkitcpp/README.md

 These are the **Qt Quick UI components/QML Type** available to use:

 - **[AuthenticationView](docs/AuthenticationView.md)** - A wrapper view that will automatically display the proper authentication view for any of the supported authentication types (OAuth, Token, HTTP Basic, HTTP Digest, SAML, PKI).
 - **[BasemapGallery](docs/BasemapGallery.md)** - Shows a list of available basemaps by using a Portal or using a user defined collection.
-User is able to select a basemap, setting it on the current Geomodel.
+User is able to select a basemap, setting it on the current GeoModel.
 - **[BookmarksView](docs/BookmarksView.md)**- A control that displays and navigates to bookmarks that have been authored in a map.
 - **[Callout](docs/Callout.md)** - A view for displaying information at a geographic location.
 - **[CoordinateConversion](docs/CoordinateConversion.md)** - A tool that helps convert coordinates from one coordinate system to another.